Terry Winter (singer): Change of course

 Winter did not get much success as an interpreter in the late 1970s.
 In the 1980s, he recorded some CDs with Nil Bernardes (using the name Neil Bernard) and Silvia Massari, but without success.
 He also recorded a last album, also ignored by the media.
 Parallel to this, in 1982, he adopts a new pseudonym to compose songs in Portuguese, for thinking that Terry Winter was not suitable for this.
-Like Chico Valente, he created hits in the voices of música sertaneja singers, such as "Sonho de um Caminhoneiro" and "Mãe de Leite" (recorded by Milionário and José Rico), "Filho Pródigo" (by Júnio and Julio), "Convite de Casamento" (recorded by Ataíde and Alexandre), "Meu Velho Amigo" (Tonico & Tinoco) and "Rei bdo Gado" (opening theme of the telenovela eponymous of Rede Globo).
-He also composed songs for popular singers such as Gugu Liberato ("Bugaloo Da Da"), Gretchen ("Hula Hula"), Fofão ("Guerra mas Estrelas") and Vanessa ("Doce Alegria").
+Like Chico Valente, he created hits in the voices of música sertaneja singers, such as "Sonho de um Caminhoneiro" and "Mãe de Leite" (recorded by Milionário and José Rico), "Filho Pródigo" (by Júnio and Julio), "Convite de Casamento" (recorded by Ataíde and Alexandre), "Meu Velho Amigo" (Tonico & Tinoco) and "Rei do Gado" (opening theme of the telenovela O Rei do Gado).
+He also composed songs for popular singers such as Gugu Liberato ("Bugaloo Da Da"), Gretchen ("Hula Hula"), Fofão ("Guerra nas Estrelas") and Vanessa ("Doce Alegria").

 He then set up his own label, Fascination Edições Musicais S/C Ltda – ME, with Nil Bernardes, businessman Álvaro Gomes and artist Orival Pessini, interpreter of the character Fofão.
-They produced albums for the sertanejo groups Matogrosso & Mathias, Carlos César & Cristiano and Sisters Galvão, as well as Fofão's albums, from which came hits such as "Guerra mas Estrelas", "Eu Quero Ver" and "Mundo Novo".
+They produced albums for the sertanejo groups Matogrosso & Mathias, Carlos César & Cristiano and Sisters Galvão, as well as Fofão's albums, from which came hits such as "Guerra nas Estrelas", "Eu Quero Ver" and "Mundo Novo".

 In 1988, he released the LP Pleasure, which would be the last of his solo career, including songs like "Never Gonna Let You Go", "Energy of Love" and "Music is Power".

 As a singer, he also participated in festivals singing in the pair Chico Valente and Nil Bernardes.
 In the Festival Agroceres, exhibited in Rede Bandeirantes in 1987, the song "Coração Caipira" obtained the first place, and was later recorded by Nil Bernardes in its solo disc.
 The two also participated in the 1st and 2nd Rimula Regional Music Festivals, in 1989 and 1991, shown on SBT; in the first, the song "Chão Vermelho" was among the ten best and was recorded for the LP of the Festival, being the last appearance of Winter like singer; in the second, Nil Bernardes interprets the song "Sinfonia Sertaneja" alone and wins the prize of best interpreter.